dhanushkamath/PyEmotionRecognition/README.md

 3) EmotionClassifier2.py : Trains and saves a Support Vector Machine classifier to classify future images                                                    according to emotion.
 4) Model_test2.py        : Loads the saved SVM model, detects the face in the given image and predicts the emotion expressed.

+van Gent, P. (2016).
+Emotion Recognition Using Facial Landmarks, Python, DLib and OpenCV.
+A tech blog about fun things with Python and embedded electronics.
+Retrieved from: http://www.paulvangent.com/2016/08/05/emotion-recognition-using-facial-landmarks/